-It also has a mesmerizing heart that pulses with history, culture and spirituality; some uncharted majestic mountains that hide wildlife, unimaginable natural treasures and time-forgotten hamlets; and a world-famous region whose links with vampires are a far cry compared with its stunning natural beauty, let alone the fascinating age-old traditions, charming Saxon fortresses and sumptuous castles that dot the landscape.
+It also has a mesmerizing heart that pulses with history, culture, and spirituality; some uncharted, majestic mountains that hide wildlife, unimaginable natural treasures, and time-forgotten hamlets; and a world-famous region (Transylvania) whose links with vampires are a far cry compared with its stunning natural beauty, let alone the fascinating age-old traditions, charming Saxon fortresses, and sumptuous castles that dot the landscape.

-While most people have no clue where in the world is Romania, they’re usually quite familiar with Transylvania – the region whose legends, history and gothic castles have inspired Irish author Bram Stoker to set his vampire novel Dracula here.
-Back to reality, however, this magnificent region in the heart of the country is much more than just gloomy landscapes, crumbling ruins and haunting lords.
+It’s funny how most people have no clue where in the world is Romania, but they’re usually quite familiar with Transylvania – the region whose legends, history, and Gothic castles have inspired Irish author Bram Stoker to set his vampire novel Dracula here.
+Back to reality, however, this magnificent region in the heart of the country is much more than just gloomy landscapes, crumbling ruins, and haunting lords.

-Even though it has its fair share of eerie charm, Transylvania is brimming with art, culture and spectacular medieval towns.
-Moreover, its sun-drenched valleys, rolling hills and majestic mountains covered in virgin forests are scattered with some of Europe’s most stunning castles and fortified citadels.
+While downright eerie and mysterious, Transylvania is also brimming with art, culture, and spectacular medieval towns.
+In the shadow of its majestic mountains carpeted with virgin forests are quiet sun-drenched valleys and serene rolling hills scattered with some of Europe’s most stunning castles and fortified citadels.

-Some of the not-to-miss destinations in Transylvania include cities like Sibiu – a European Cultural Capital with excellent museums, high-quality restaurants and a fantastic Old Town; Sighisoara – a fairytale of a citadel with dazzling pastel-colored houses and a UNESCO-protected historic center; Brasov – a lively and cosmopolitan mountain city brimming with medieval treasures, bohemian cafes and a wealth of things to see and do; and Cluj-Napoca – one of Romania’s biggest, most vibrant and culturally-rich cities.
+Some not-to-miss destinations in Transylvania include Sibiu – a European Cultural Capital with excellent museums, high-quality restaurants, and a fantastic Old Town; Sighisoara – a fairytale of a citadel with dazzling pastel-colored houses and a UNESCO-protected historic center; Brasov – a lively and cosmopolitan mountain city brimming with medieval treasures, bohemian cafés, and a wealth of things to see and do; and Cluj-Napoca – one of Romania’s biggest, most vibrant, and culturally-rich cities.

-Tucked away in the northernmost corner of Romania, Maramures seems miles away from the real world.
-A “rural fairytale”, how The Telegraph contributor Sarah Shuckburgh called it, this remote land isolated from the rest of Romania by heavy forested mountains, stands out for its distinctive rural culture, UNESCO-protected medieval wooden churches and unspoilt bucolic charm.
+Tucked away in the northernmost corner of Romania, Maramures seems miles away from the modern world.
+A “rural fairytale”, how The Telegraph contributor Sarah Shuckburgh called it, this remote land isolated from the rest of Romania by heavy forested mountains, stands out for its distinctive rural culture, UNESCO-protected medieval wooden churches, and unspoilt bucolic charm.

-I might be biased, but Maramures, with its time-capsule villages, magical surroundings and ancient customs that have been kept alive like nowhere else, is perhaps the best-kept secret of Europe for the seekers of authentic experiences.
-It’s a place where people still grow animals for food and use horse-drawn carts to get around, where household items and tools are still handcrafted by local artisans, and where working the land is and has always been the main occupation.
+I might be biased, but Maramures, with its time-capsule villages, lush magical surroundings, and ancient customs that have been kept alive like nowhere else, is perhaps the best-kept secret of Europe for the seekers of authentic experiences.
+It’s a place where people still grow animals for food and use horse-drawn carts to get around, where household items and tools are still handcrafted by local artisans, and where working the land is, and has always been, the locals’ main occupation.

-Among the main attractions in Maramures are the Merry Cemetery in Sapanta, the Wooden Churches of Maramures, and the cities of Sighetu Marmatiei and Baia Mare, where numerous museums can be found.
-The region plays host to countless natural protected areas, including the stunning Pietrosul Rodnei Wildlife Reserve, the Creasta Cocosului Geological Reserve and the Chiuzbaia Fossil Reserve, making this place a wonderful destination for trekking, rock climbing, skiing, snowboarding and other outdoor activities.
+Among the main attractions in Maramures are the Merry Cemetery in Sapanta, the Wooden Churches of Maramures, as well as the cities of Sighetu Marmatiei and Baia Mare, where numerous museums can be found.
+The region plays host to countless natural protected areas – such as the stunning Pietrosul Rodnei Wildlife Reserve, the Creasta Cocosului Geological Reserve, and the Chiuzbaia Fossil Reserve – making this place a wonderful destination for trekking, rock climbing, skiing, snowboarding, and other outdoor activities.

 Last, but not least, magical Maramures is also home to one of the world’s magnetic hills, near the town of Cavnic.